Unrecognized

 Always make sure you feed your dog a high-quality and well-balanced diet to avoid weight gain and related health problems.

-To ensure your dog keeps a healthy weight, chat with your local vet about the right diet for your pup and stick to a feeding schedule with little snacks in between.
+To ensure your dog keeps a healthy weight, chat to your local vet about the right diet for your pup and stick to a feeding schedule with little snacks in between.

 Even though this breed is highly energetic, your dog can be prone to weight gain; therefore, you should make sure that you always meet their exercise requirements.